Myrna Loy: 1933–1938: Rise to stardom

 After appearing with Ramón Novarro in The Barbarian (1933), Loy was cast as Nora Charles in the 1934 film The Thin Man.
 Director W. S. Van Dyke chose Loy after he detected a wit and sense of humor that her previous films had not revealed.
-At a Hollywood party, he pushed her into a swimming pool to test her reaction, and felt that her aplomb in handling the situation was exactly what he envisioned for Nora.
+At a Hollywood party, he pushed her into a swimming pool to test her reaction, and he felt that her aplomb in handling the situation was exactly what he envisioned for Nora.
 Louis B. Mayer at first refused to allow Loy to play the part because he felt she was a dramatic actress, but Van Dyke insisted.
 Mayer finally relented on the condition that filming be completed within three weeks, as Loy was committed to start filming Stamboul Quest.
-The Thin Man became one of the year's biggest hits, and was nominated for the Academy Award for Best Picture.
+The Thin Man became one of the year's biggest hits and was nominated for the Academy Award for Best Picture.
 Loy received excellent reviews and was acclaimed for her comedic skills.
-She and her costar William Powell proved to be a popular screen couple and appeared in 14 films together, one of the most prolific pairings in Hollywood history.
+Her costar William Powell and she proved to be a popular screen couple and appeared in 14 films together, one of the most prolific pairings in Hollywood history.
 Loy later referred to The Thin Man as the film "that finally made me... after more than 80 films."

 Her successes in Manhattan Melodrama and The Thin Man marked a turning point in her career, and she was cast in more important pictures.
-Such films as Wife vs. Secretary (1936) with Clark Gable and Jean Harlow, and Petticoat Fever (1936) with Robert Montgomery gave her opportunity to develop comedic skills.
-She made four films with William Powell in close succession: Libeled Lady (1936) (which also starred Jean Harlow and Spencer Tracy); The Great Ziegfeld (1936) (in which she played Billie Burke opposite Powell's Florenz Ziegfeld); the second Thin Man film, After the Thin Man (1936) (which also starred James Stewart); and the romantic comedy Double Wedding (1937).
+Such films as Wife vs. Secretary (1936) with Clark Gable and Jean Harlow and Petticoat Fever (1936) with Robert Montgomery gave her opportunity to develop comedic skills.
+She made four films with William Powell in close succession: Libeled Lady (1936) (which also starred Jean Harlow and Spencer Tracy), The Great Ziegfeld (1936) (in which she played Billie Burke opposite Powell's Florenz Ziegfeld), the second Thin Man film -After the Thin Man (1936) (which also starred James Stewart), and the romantic comedy Double Wedding (1937).